Vain-Guy/Vain-Guy/README.md

 > *“Data without context is just noise.
-My job is to make sure it speaks clearly — and powerfully.”*
+My job is to make sure it speaks clearly, and powerfully.”*